 The court will want to see that thought has been given to how the non-resident parent will continue to have contact with the child and this will be an important consideration in the court’s decision.

-In these type of cases, there is an acute need for timely expert legal advice from family lawyers.
+In these types of cases, there is an acute need for timely expert legal advice from family lawyers.
 If the parent applying for leave to remove is successful, the parent left behind faces the devastating prospect of far less contact with their child and an uphill legal battle involving foreign legal systems.